women during the pandemic

 ON GOING CAMPAIGNS

-2. Behavior/ Mindset Change Campaigns on Radios, Television and Social Media Platforms.
+2. Behavior/Mindset Change Campaigns on radio, Television and Social media.

-3. Fighting Violence against Women and Children during COVID-19 Lock down and after.
+3. Fighting Violence against Women and Children Campaigns on radio, Television and Social media.

 FIRST GRADUATION CEREMONY FOR INNOVATIVE PRACTICAL ENTREPRENEURSHIP PROGRAM FOR COMMUNITY WITH WORK FOR LIFE.

 We carry out needs assessments for bursary, food, water supply, shelter, and psycho-social support provision to the needy households, targeting Orphans and Vulnerable children (OVCs), single needy mothers, slum residents, drug addicts, prostitutes, street children, persons affected with HIV/AIDS and the needy elderly among many.

 Through our mercy bag program, well wishers donate food staffs, clothes, scholastic materials, and money for supporting the poor communities which we reach.
 Especially Kira Municipality in Wakiso District, Mukono, Bugiri, Mbale, and Jinja Districts.

 In collaboration with Schools like Good Choice Schools, St. Mark Junior School, and members in the community, we offer bursaries for needy children.
 Our OVC team, works with communities to identify OVCs for sponsorship in needy households.
 We also collaborate with kind sponsors within the Country and outside the Country, to support OVCs, right from basic needs to scholastic education needs.

 Our richest youths development project is the ACC Clubs (Abstinence Character Change Clubs) in Schools which produces outstanding leaders and economically empowers youths.
 Followed by the Mercy Bag which involves innovative money making projects training for needy youths in poor communities and funding in groups of ten (10).